whage/thesis/thesis.md

 operations that are incorrect for the types on which they operate.
 The author notes that some languages may discourage incorrect operations or make them difficult without completely forbidding them so we may compare the level of type safety offered by two programming languages.

-[@cardelli-96] differentiates between **trapped errors**, that cause execution to stop immadiately and **untrapped errors** that go unnoticed and later cause arbitrary behaviour.
+[@cardelli-96] differentiates between trapped errors, that cause execution to stop immadiately and untrapped errors that go unnoticed and later cause arbitrary behaviour.
 An untrapped error, for example, is accessing data past the end of an array in absence of run time bounds checks.
 A trapped error would be division by zero or accessing an illegal address.

-[@cardelli-96] calls a language a **safe language** if untrapped errors are impossible in it.
+[@cardelli-96] calls a language a safe language if untrapped errors are impossible in it.
-The author suggests declaring a subset of possible execution errors as **forbidden errors** (all of the untrapped and some of the trapped erros) and defines a program to be **well behaved** if no such forbidden errors can happen during execution.
+The author suggests declaring a subset of possible execution errors as forbidden errors (all of the untrapped and some of the trapped erros) and defines a program to be well behaved if no such forbidden errors can happen during execution.

-> But how can we guarantee that well typed programs are really well behaved? [...]
-> Once a type system is formalized, we can
-> attempt to prove a type soundness theorem stating that well-typed programs are well behaved.
-> If such a soundness theorem holds, we say that the type system is sound.
->
-> [@cardelli-96, p.
-7]

 **own thought**
 With that last quote, we arrived at the formalization of type systems which I'll explore in the next sections.